obah2008/Mini-Projects/Hash Cracking.md

 Have you ever wondered how organizations that manage millions of login credentials securely store passwords?
 Or why older hashing algorithms like **MD5** are no longer considered secure?

-In this project, I’ll demonstrate the risks of weak hashing by:

-- Creating a list of passwords
-- creating hashes for them using the **MD5** algorithm
-- Cracking those hashes using **John the Ripper**, a powerful password cracking tool

 ### What is Hashing?